CSC1035 : Programming Portfolio 2

 Students will produce a portfolio of evidence that they have mastered practical skills in software development applied to a variety of problems chosen to reflect real world applications but targeted at the skill level of the students when the work is set.

 For each topic/problem students will provide a report that contributes to their portfolio of evidence of the activities they have undertaken, either as individuals, or as part of a team.
-Five software artifacts and reports equivalent to 5000 words total will be required with a single reflective report on the skills gained summarising the portfolio of evidence produced by the problem-based activities equivalent to 1000 words.
+Three software artifacts and reports equivalent to 5000 words total will be required with a single reflective report on the skills gained summarising the portfolio of evidence produced by the problem-based activities equivalent to 1000 words.